Vietnamese-German University: Post-graduate programs

+VGU provides Doctoral programs in Computational Engineering (COM), Computer Science (CSE), Sustainable Urban Development (SUD), and Sustainable Production Engineering (SPE).
+Doctoral students will be exempted from the tuition fee and have the opportunity to join a variety of projects with his/her supervisors and colleagues at VGU as a member and/or principal investigators.

 Tuition Fees and Scholarships

 The tuition fees become due at the beginning of each semester.
 Due to generous support by Vietnamese and German institutions, the tuition fees at VGU are quite moderate.
 Furthermore, VGU offers various scholarships to 25% of the students.
 The scholarships are valued at 25% to 100% of VGU's tuition fees.

 Research

 It is VGU's goal to become a leading research university in Vietnam and the region within the next few years.
 Therefore, interdisciplinary research schools and centers, following the German model, are to be established.
 VGU plans to build up a “Research Centre for High-Tech Engineering and Sustainability”.
 It is to be structured as a foundation for single research centers.
 Five main areas of research have been identified: